leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 A Select port supports up to 65535 different labels (or states), but for practical purposes it is recommended to keep this number as low as possible.

-### Streaming Port
+### <a name="streaming_port"></a>Streaming Port

 A Streaming port can be used to transfer text or binary data.
 Its use in openhatd, for now, is very limited.

-## Operation
+## Server Process Lifecycle

 At startup openhatd reads the specified configuration file and builds up a list of ports that are to be used for the automation model.
-This is called the configuration phase.
-Once all ports have been configured openhatd will reorder them according to the configuration and enter the preparation phase.
+This is called the **configuration phase**.
+Once all ports have been configured openhatd will reorder them according to the configuration and enter the **preparation phase**.
 During this phase each port is given the opportunity to initialize itself, allocate necessary resources, and, most importantly, resolve references to other ports that have been specified.
 Any errors during configuration and preparation cause openhatd to exit.

-Once preparation is complete openhatd will enter the running phase.
-In this phase openhatd listens on a specified interface for control connections from other devices (using the OPDI protocol, see below).
+Once preparation is complete openhatd will enter the **running phase**.
+In this phase openhatd listens for control connections from other devices (using the OPDI protocol, see below).
 It also periodically iterates through all ports that have been created and registered during the initialization process.
 This is called the **doWork loop**.
 The doWork loop gives each port the possibility to check for necessary actions or system changes that require any reactions.

 openhatd will listen to operating system signals to determine when it is about to be terminated.
 After it receives a termination or interrupt signal it will loop through all ports to give them a chance to perform cleanups or persistence tasks before the program finally exits.

+## Time in openhatd

+openhatd is not a real time system.
+For operations that must be regularly timed (such as periodic refreshes of port state, timer actions, pulses etc.) the most finely grained unit is the millisecond.
+Some settings do have to be specified in milliseconds, others in seconds (depending on what makes more sense).
+However, there is no guarantee that a specified duration in openhatd is exact, but it is guaranteed not to be shorter.

+Measuring time is platform dependent.
+On Windows the time resolution may be reduced to 10-16 milliseconds.
+On Linux the granularity is usually better.

+Depending on the number of ports and how they are configured an iteration of the doWork loop requires a certain amount of time to process.
+The length of the doWork iterations determines the response delay in which ports can act; for example, if you specify a Pulse port with a duration of 100 milliseconds while a doWork iteration already requires 200 milliseconds to run, the Pulse port will not be able to keep up its 100 milliseconds duration.
+Instead, it will run with a lower time resolution which means that the pulses will be longer than specified.

+In analogy to computer game programming, the number of doWork iterations per seconds are called "frames per second" or **fps**.
+Having openhatd run at a high fps rate gives you a finer granularity of the time slices and consequently more precision.
+It also consumes more CPU cycles and more power in turn, and most of the time it is not really necessary. openhatd allows you to specify a target fps rate that the system tries to attain by putting the process to sleep for the rest of the time if the doWork loop runs faster than required.
+This is done by measuring the current doWork duration and comparing it against a set target fps rate.
+The sleep time is adjusted based on this comparison.
+It may take quite some time until the defined target fps rate is actually reached (easily one hour or so).
+For a long-running server this is usually not a problem.
+This mechanism currently works on Linux only.

+Generally it is recommended to set the fps rate fairly low, to maybe 10 or 20 (this is the default value).
+Doing so saves CPU power while still giving you a resolution of 50 to 100 milliseconds which is enough for most applications.
+In Debug log verbosity, openhatd will output warnings if the doWork loop consumes a lot of CPU time.

-### The OPDI protocol
+## The OPDI protocol

 openhatd uses the OPDI protocol to receive commands.
 The OPDI protocol defines a handshake procedure to establish a connection between devices.
 After connecting, the slave, in this case the openhatd server, sends a list of ports along with their properties to the controlling master.
-The master builds a GUI and allows the user to interact with it, for example to change values or switches.
+The master builds a user interface from this data and allows the user to interact with it, for example to change values or switch states.
 These commands are then transferred to the slave which updates its internal state.

 The OPDI protocol is a lightweight protocol originally designed for small devices like microcontrollers.
 It supports encryption and a username/password login mechanism.
 It does, however, not support an unlimited number of characters per message.
 Also, the number of ports is limited.
 The limits are set at compile time to reasonably high defaults so it's unlikely to run into problems unless you are using a very large number of ports.

 openhatd also contains a WebServer plugin that gives you an HTML/JavaScript GUI to interact with the server.
 This GUI does not have the restrictions of the OPDI protocol but is not as lightweight and therefore a little slower.
 The WebServer plugin also provides a JSON-RPC API.

-## Configuration<a name="configuration"></a>
+## Configuration Files<a name="configuration"></a>

 openhatd is configured using text files in the INI file format.
 This format defines **sections** in square brackets and properties in the format `key = value`:

 	[Example_Section]
 	Example_Key = Example_Value

 The character encoding for configuration files is UTF-8.
-This encoding is also internally used for all text in openhatd.
+This encoding is used internally for all text in openhatd.
 The line endings may either be Windows (CRLF) or Unix (LF).
 Values are normally trimmed for whitespace.
 If blanks are required to appear at the beginning or end of a value they must be put in quotes:

 	Key = "Value: "

-See [Configuration Details](configuration) for more information.

-To run openhatd you have to specify a configuration file using the `-c` command line option:

-	$ openhatd -c hello-world.ini

 Configuration sections in openhatd ini files are referred to as ***nodes***.
 (The terms "node" and "section" mean roughly the same thing.)